MicrosoftDocs/xamarin-docs/docs/android/user-interface/splash-screen.md

 # Splash Screen

-_An Android app takes some time to to start up, especially when the app is first launched on a device.
+_An Android app takes some time to start up, especially when the app is first launched on a device.
 A splash screen may display start up progress to the user or to indicate branding._

 ## Overview

-An Android app takes some time to to start up, especially during the first time the app is run on a device (sometimes this is referred to as a _cold start_).
+An Android app takes some time to start up, especially during the first time the app is run on a device (sometimes this is referred to as a _cold start_).
 The splash screen may display start up progress to the user, or it may display branding information to identify and promote